 Website | StartMail.com |

-The Netherlands is a good privacy jurisdiction.
-And according to StartMail’s privacy policy the company plans to keep the minimum user data necessary to operate the service.
+The Netherlands is a solid privacy jurisdiction.
+And, according to StartMail’s privacy policy, the company plans to collect the bare minimum of user data necessary to operate the service.

 One StartMail feature we really like is the ability to create temporary, disposable email addresses as needed to use with different services.
-They also have a way for you to send encrypted, password-protected email to anyone (like Tutanota).
+Similar to Tutanota, you also have a way to send encrypted, password-protected email to anyone.

 StartMail offers some definite pluses, along with a couple of things that give us pause.
 If you are interested in this service, you should take advantage of the 30 day limited free trial and give it a good shaking before committing to the $60/year subscription fee.